DonAvery/customer-marketing-project/README.md

 # Markeing Promotion Classifier
 This repsoitory contains all the necessary information to run a classification model.
 Using Jupyter Notebooks, python scripts, BentoML and docker allow you to access and test this information.
 It is also part of my ML-Zoomcamp Capstone Project.

+## Environment
+I run my machine learning proejcts on a standalone Ubuntu PC using conda.
+These instructions are meant for an Ubuntu system and I believe they should work on macOS.
+I have included items so that you may create them on a Windows machine, but I can't guarntee they will work.

 ## Data and Inention

 The dataset was pulled from Kaggle here: https://www.kaggle.com/datasets/rodsaldanha/arketing-campaign